 The company is registered in the European System of Ecological Management and Audit Scheme EMAS.
 Moreover the company is registered in the Greek Ledger of EMAS Organizations with registration number EL000067.

-The present Environmental Statement concerns the year 2010.
-The next Environmental Statement will be edited, verified and issued on July 2012.
+The present Environmental Statement concerns the year 2011.
+The next Environmental Statement will be edited, verified and issued on June 2013.

-Mr.Spyros I. Sofos, Responsible of the Integrated Management System, is responsible for issuing the Environmental Statements.
+Mr. Spyros J. Sofos, Integrated Management System Section Head is responsible for issuing the Environmental Statements.

 1. ORGANIZATION